Dreamtale: History

 The music project was founded by guitarist Rami Keränen in early 1999.
 Keränen also served as the band's vocalist until 2002.
 The band first gathered fame by playing as Sinergy's supporting act in Finland, and their second demo, Refuge from Reality, sold out on the day of its release.

 Most of the copies of the demo were sold in Japan, which helped the band make itself known to record labels.
 Dreamtale started receiving recording deal offers from around the world, and in August 2001 signed a deal with Spinefarm Records.

 In December 2001, Dreamtale started the recordings of Beyond Reality.
 After finishing the album, Dreamtale went through changes in their line-up: Pasi Ristolainen replaced bassist Alois Weimer, and a new singer, Tomi Viiltola, joined the group.
 Keränen is the sole founding member to remain with the band.

-Beyond Reality, which was released in Japan in June and elsewhere during July 2002, selling well and gaining the band a following in Japan.
-To please Japanese fans, the band quickly began recording a second full-length album.
+Beyond Reality, which was released in Japan in June and elsewhere during July 2002, selling well and gaining positive reception from reviewers and the Finnish press.

-Recordings for their second album Ocean's Heart were begun in January 2003 at Fantom studios Finland, where the album was then mixed by Samu Oittinen.
+Recordings for their second album Ocean's Heart begun in January 2003 at Fantom studios Finland, where the album was then mixed by Samu Oittinen.
 Finishing touches were added with Mika Jussila's mastering at Finnvox-studios.
+The album was released later that year, once again selling well and gaining positive reception from reviewers and the Finnish press.

+A single "Wellon" was released, originally intended for their 2005 album Difference but not making the final cut.

 Keyboardist Turkka Vuorinen left the band in 2006 and was replaced by Akseli Kaasalainen.
 In late 2008, bassist Pasi Ristolainen left the band, mainly because of a lack of motivation.
 Dreamtale has since replaced him with Heikki Ahonen.

 In 2010, they released samples of songs called Angel Of Light, Reasons Revealed and Strangers' Ode.
 The 5th album called Epsilon was released in 2011 through the band's own label Secret Door Records.
 This album saw the return of original drummer, Petteri Rosenbom.
-With Epsilon released also in Russia by Fono Ltd., the band played their first shows abroad in St. Petersburg and Moscow in October 2011.
+The album has received positive feedback.
+It reached number 39 on Suomen virallinen lista, The Official Finnish Charts.

 It was announced on 14 January 2013 that their sixth studio album was being recorded.
 Timo Tolkki mixed the album in February and the track list was revealed that same month.
 The album, World Changed Forever, was released on 26 April 2013.
+The album has received mixed-to-positive feedback.

 On 9 December 2016, Dreamtale released their seventh studio album, entitled Seventhian...
 Memories of Time.
 Alongside the 12 new songs that comprise the first disc, re-recordings of several tracks from the band's earlier albums were also released.

+On 1 April 2022, Dreamtale released their eighth studio album, entitled Everlasting Flame, their first album in over five years.
+After several pre-release singles, their ninth album Aetherbound was released on 31 July 2026.